mrfrontend-development/gatsby-mrfrontend-blog/content/blog/2017/10/24-javascript-basics-add-remove-elements-vanilla-javascript.md

 ID: 1068
 title: 'JavaScript basics: How to add and remove elements with Vanilla JavaScript'
 author: Raymon S
-post_excerpt: 'This time we are going to add and remove HTML elements to our page with Vanilla JavaScript.
+excerpt: 'This time we are going to add and remove HTML elements to our page with Vanilla JavaScript.
 With the createElement, createTextNode & removeChild.'

 slug: 2017/10/javascript-basics-add-remove-elements-vanilla-javascript/
 published: true